Allan70/Allan70/README.md

 **Heres something About me 😄🎮🔮**

 My name is Allan Abere.
-I am a Computer Scientist in the making who lives in Nairobi.
+I am a Computer Scientist living in Nairobi.
 Currently I'm working on Flutter applications and making animations for games and youtube.
 I am a Computer Science student at Africa Nazarene University.
 My goal is to effectively adn efficiently solve problems through code.

 What I've been up to🌴🌴:
 - Languages: Java, C#, JavaSript/TypeScript, Python, Dart, C++,